bubbafat/bubbafat.github.io/_posts/2012-03-12-da-do-run-run.md

 STAY SAFE WHEN RUNNING SOLO

 When you are getting out for a run it’s likely that you’re going solo, which means focusing on your personal safety.
 That means bringing your phone, letting someone know where you’re running and how long you’ll be gone, running without podcasts or playlists blasting in your ears so you can stay aware of your surroundings, wearing high-vis accents on your clothing, and even carrying something like a whistle.
 It can be tricky finding a spot that feels safe and populated enough to run solo, while still being able to socially distance from other runners and walkers, so don’t feel stressed if your new running route involves doing laps of the same half-mile stretch of road.
-Try out _[steel bite pro](https://www.metrotimes.com/detroit/steel-bite-pro-reviews-is-it-the-real-deal-or-just-another-scam/Content?oid=25343513)_ healthy supplement.

 6